 Ammy has gone back to the Islamic Republic and made ‘return’ something more than a myth.
 The novel’s indebtedness to the noir genre is signalled in the passage’s first-person perspective, wry tone, pithy sentence structure and streetwise diction, which recalls Dashiell Hammett, Raymond Chandler, and even the foul-mouthed Mickey Spillane.

-Yet the excerpt packs a lot of ideas into a deceptively simple form.
+Yet the excerpt packs a lot of ideas into the deceptively simple form.
 Its opening sentence immediately hints at mystery: if this is the second-best event, then what is the best, and where is the ‘here’ of which he speaks?
 We quickly find out that Ammy’s favourite aspect of his present circumstances is his unusual realization of the myth of return; and the current locale is of course Pakistan, where he has gone on the run.
 The final discussion of a viciously personified Culture Shock is perhaps the most evidently noir-like section of the passage.
 Interestingly, in the early 1980s psychologist Philip Rack took the term ‘culture shock’ out of its mid-twentieth century origins describing Americans’ experiences of living in ‘Third World’ countries, and adapted it for his study of diasporic communities and the alienation they go through in Britain.
 Alam adds an extra permutation with his exploration of a diasporic subject’s discomfort with the lifestyle ‘back home’.
 When Ammy describes Culture Shock as ‘leap[ing] out from some shit-filled alley’, one cannot but think of Chandler’s approving assessment of Hammett’s steely transformation of the earlier, mostly British genteel tradition of crime fiction when Chandler wrote that Hammett ‘took murder out of the Venetian vase and dropped it into the alley’.
 In this vein, we might say that Alam takes murder out of Agatha Christie’s village greens and southern English drawing rooms and drops it into Bradford’s syringe-strewn gutters and ginnels.

 From the novel’s outset, then, Alam alludes to his noir predecessors, but the novelty of his approach is intimated in the very different mean streets described (those of Bradford and Pakistan, as compared with the more typical locations of urban America or, increasingly, Scandinavia).
 By positioning his protagonist as a victim who is figuratively ambushed and actually arrested in the broader plotline, Alam establishes the polar opposite of Chandler’s virile image of Hammett actively dropping the metaphorical vase.
-More broadly, through his vivid picture of a guileless outsider in Pakistan being beaten up by a personified Culture Shock, Alam destabilizes the dominant image of the tough-guy investigator as someone who is usually in control of situations.
+More broadly, through his humorous picture of a guileless outsider in Pakistan being beaten up by a personified Culture Shock, Alam destabilizes the dominant image of the tough-guy investigator as someone who is usually in control of situations.